godiedelrio/agent-lifecycle-toolkit/altk/pre_llm/routing_toolkit/retrieval_augmented_thinking/README.md

         for retrieved_topic in topic_retriever_ouput.topics
     }
 )
-prompt_fragment = f"Here are some hints to use when thinking about which tool might be best to help:\n{hints}" print(prompt_fragment)
+hints_prompt_fragment = f"Here are some hints to use when thinking about which tool might be best to help:\n{hints}" print(hints_prompt_fragment)
 ```
-This results in the following prompt fragment that can be injected in the agent's prompt:
+The following is a prompt fragment with tool hints using the retrieved topics that can be injected into the agent's prompt:
 ```
 Here are some hints to use when thinking about which tool might be best to help:
 tool_sound: hearing a sound